prisms-center/prisms_jobs/README.md

 |"Aborted"   |The job and task have been aborted.                          |

-Jobs are marked 'auto' either by submitting through the python class ``pbs.Job`` with the attribute ``auto=True``, or by submitting a PBS script which contains the line ``#auto=True`` using the included ``psub`` script.
+Jobs are marked 'auto' either by submitting through the python class ``prisms_jobs.Job`` with the attribute ``auto=True``, or by submitting a PBS script which contains the line ``#auto=True`` using the included ``psub`` script.